ace-dent/gbc-hw/gbc-census/README.md

 ## Legal

 All trademarks are the property of their respective owners.
 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+Under this license, you are _not permitted to profit from or commercialize work derived from this project._ Please contact the project's author if you would like to separately license the work.

 <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">
     <img width="88" height="31" align="left" src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" alt="">